Configuring macOS virtual machines running on a Mac computer with Apple silicon

-If you are running a macOS virtual machine on a Mac with an Apple silicon, you may notice a lack of a cogwheel configuration icon.
+Starting with Parallels Desktop 19.3 if you are running a macOS virtual machine on a Mac with Apple silicon, you can use configuration interface to configure the virtual machine.
+While you may notice a lack of a cogwheel configuration icon in the machine window:

 For a macOS virtual machine running on a Mac computer with an Apple silicon, the following settings can be adjusted:

-Note: macOS ARM VM's disk size is 60 GB by default.
-It can be set to a different value during the manual installation process in Parallels Desktop 18, but once the virtual machine is created, the disk size cannot be changed.
+Note: macOS Arm VM's disk size is 60 GB by default.
+It can be set to a different value during the manual installation process in Parallels Desktop 18 and above, it also can be resized in Parallels Desktop 19 using the configuration interface or command line options.

 Display resolution